 Sports medicine specialists and physiatrists are the most likely source of competent medical help for aches, pains and injuries.
 They are the best-trained, and the most likely to be keeping up with the science.
 However, their practices are also usually dominated by major traumatic injuries — knees that are “blown” in football games, that sort of thing.
 They provide invaluable services to these patients, but just like your family doctor is out of his depth when you develop vague symptoms, these specialists often don’t have much to offer patients who aren’t concretely injured.
 They may dismiss such problems as trivial, or they may humbly recognize that they simply don’t know what to do with them, or a bit of both.
 Chronic overuse injuries that just won’t go away, back pain that comes and goes mysteriously, severe neck cricks … these are common problems, yet they are also considered “problem cases” at most sports medicine clinics.
 I often see patients with these problems who have been to see two or three specialists, all of whom were basically stumped: they tossed out a few structuralist explanations — “Well, it’s probably got something to do with your core strength.
 Let’s get you to the gym…” — and then they seemed to lose interest.Chronic musculoskeletal pain problems are also considered “problem cases” at most sports medicine clinics.

 Who does that leave?
-What kind of professional is likely to look for explanations more complex and less satisying that the easy but incorrect answers of structuralism?
+What kind of professional is likely to look for explanations more complex and less satisfying that the easy but incorrect answers of structuralism?

 The sad, ugly truth: no kind of professional.
 There simply is no such critter.
 You simply have to find an individual professional who cares, someone who is a determined, humble and open-minded troubleshooter, someone isn’t obsessed with structuralism.
 It’s a tall order!

-But here in my own backyard — and drawing on a decade of constant substantive correspondence with patients and professionals around the world — structural and biomechanical factors generally reign supreme.
-They are routinely emphasized by manual therapists to the near exclusion of most other therapeutic considerations.
+Maybe there are significant differences between professions in different parts of the world.45 But here in my own backyard — and damn near everywhere else, as suggested by a decade of constant substantive correspondence with patients and professionals around the world — structural and biomechanical factors generally reign supreme, routinely emphasized by manual therapists to the near exclusion of most other therapeutic considerations.
 I have seen a never-ending parade of clients with biomechanical past diagnoses, but (almost) never seen a patient who said, “Well, the last guy emphasized psychosocial factors and central sensitization neurology!”
-It should be the rule, not the vanishingly rare exception.
+Which should be the rule, not the (vanishingly rare) exception.

 Instead, while many non-biomechanical factors in chronic pain may be paid some lip service, they are rarely/barely used to actually guide clinical choices.
 Merely mentioning them does not constitute useful application of the evidence to a patient’s difficult situation.
 Few clinicians seem to be aware of that evidence, fewer still seem to know what to do with it — and so they continue to strongly favour biomechanical factors.